Matt-Conrad/CXR_View_Classification/README.md

 # Implementation of Chest X-ray Image View Classification
 This project is an implementation of the paper "Chest X-ray Image View Classification" by Xue et al found [here](https://www.researchgate.net/publication/283778178_Chest_X-ray_Image_View_Classification).
-Currently, the implementation is in the form of an application that allows a user to interact with a GUI to go through the all of the steps including: downloading, storing metadata, extracting features, data labaling, classifier training, and classification.
+Currently, the implementation is in the form of an application that allows a user to interact with a GUI to go through the all of the steps including: downloading, storing metadata, extracting features, data labaling, classifier training, and validation.
+Additionally, the trained model is provided as a RESTful web API.

 ## Motivation
 The inspiration for this project arises from my experience in the medical imaging industry.
 A classifier such as this would be useful in industry.
 One use case being a lot of medical imaging software relies on DICOM tags such as laterality (0020,0060), view position (0018,5101), and patient orientation (0020,0020) to perform some action.
-However, this tag is not always there such as in the image set from [NLM History of Medicine](https://openi.nlm.nih.gov/faq#collection), which is the image set used in the cited paper.
+However, this tag is not always there or has inaccurate values such as in the image set from [NLM History of Medicine](https://openi.nlm.nih.gov/faq#collection), which is the image set used in the cited paper.
 Thus, this automatic classifier can be used to label all of these images so that the medical software relying on these DICOM tags can perform their duty.

 Another purpose of implementing this paper was to get experience with and learn about a wide range of technologies.
 Using this paper's algorithm as the core of the application, I utilized the following technologies to build the application:
+ - Flask, Gunicorn, and Nginx to deploy the model as a RESTful web API to a local virtual machine
  - PostgreSQL to organize the metadata of all of the downloaded images
  - QT to provide a simple multi-threaded user interface
  - Various imaging technologies (see *Notable Python libraries used* section) for implementing the algorithm itself